Unofficial Timeline

 • Michael Knott and Windy Lyre were married in 1989.
 They lived in The Flats for about two months, until Windy had enough of the conditions there and they moved to Orange County.[1]

-• At some point in 1989[40] (while Michael Knott was leading a Bible study for bands with the Anaheim Vineyard churches), a speaker named Bob Jones came from the Kansas City Vineyard to speak at one of the Anaheim Vineyards.
+• At some point in 1989[40] (while Michael Knott was leading a Bible study for bands with the Anaheim Vineyard churches), a speaker named Bob Jones came from the Kansas City Vineyard to speak at one of the Anaheim Vineyards (probably the one that met at Canyon High School in Anaheim Hills[70]).
 People from Knott’s Bible study went to see him speak.
 Jones made some wild claims through an “interpreter.”
 Knott was not buying it, but over half of his Bible study left to follow the “K.C.
 Prophets.”
 Knott faced a rather harsh ostracism for questioning the prophets, but soon the group was exposed and the Vineyard released a statement about how they had been wrong to let the prophets come to their church.[10]

 • Knott wanted to record an album about the K.C.
 Prophets in 1989, but people talked him out of it at the time.[40]